Sylius/SyliusAssortmentBundle/README.markdown

 About project "Sylius".
 -----------------------

-I've created a set of bundles from which you can create a fully featured e-commerce platform.
-Now I'm working on a bundle that will integrate them into a rich e-commerce system, that will fit the needs of end-user, but also devs would enjoy.
-All is based on Symfony2.
+Sylius is meant to be a e-commerce system build on Symfony2 and by its community.
+The goal is to create a end-user application that will be developer friendly.
-Most of the bundles are in useable stage.
-There are 2 online shops built on Sylius bundles that run in production.
+Most of parts are fully functional and are powering 2 online shops that run in production.
-The work is focused now on bundle that provide plugins system with web interface, and a theming bundle.
+The work is focused on the bundles like PluginsBundle and ThemingBundle.
 More bundles are one their way to github.
+Stay tuned.

 **Please note!** I know that many of this bundles are far from being perfect.
 I just want to share my work with others and also learn something new.